joeltrew/BitriseAPI-Swift/README.md

 ## Features

-- [x] Support for all current endpoints provided by the Bitrise API
 - [x] Get your apps
 - [x] Get builds for your apps
 - [x] Get artifacts for your builds